Left Continue shopping

 • Dry skin with flaking.

-Zinocap has anti-inflammatory, antibacterial, and antifungal effects.
+Zinocap has soothing, antibacterial, and antifungal effects.
 It is safe for prolonged use, including on the face and sensitive areas.
 It can be alternated with corticosteroids or used as standalone care in mild or chronic conditions.

 When you shop at USA Apteka, you benefit from fast U.S. shipping, a loyalty rewards system, and Russian-speaking customer support.
 All items are original, with valid expiration dates and detailed instructions in Russian.